Configure Auth0 as SAML Service Provider

 These instructions are generic.
 You will have to locate this information in your specific identity provider (IdP).

-SSO URL - The URL at the IdP to which SAML authentication requests should be sent.
-This is often called a SSO URL.
+SSO URL: URL at the IdP to which SAML authentication requests should be sent.
+This is often called an SSO URL.

-Logout URL - The URL at the IdP to which SAML logout requests should be sent.
-This is often called a logout URL, a global logout URL or single logout URL.
+Logout URL: URL at the IdP to which SAML logout requests should be sent.
+This is often called a logout URL, a global logout URL, or a single logout URL.

-Signing certificate - The IdP will digitally sign authentication assertions and the signing certificate is needed by the service provider to validate the signature of the signed assertions.
+Signing certificate: Certificate needed by the service provider to validate the signature of the authentication assertions that have been digitally signed by the IdP.
 There should be a place to download the signing certificate from the IdP.
-If the certificate is not in .pem or .cer format, you should convert it to one of those formats.
+If the certificate is not in

 Configure Auth0 as service provider